shakenac/gamestopReceiptEmail/README.md

 # Gamestop Receipt Email

-Created using HTML, CSS and the Foundation for Email Framework
+Created using HTML, Sass and the Foundation for Email Framework